 Every Shrovetide begins on Monday.
 Swings and slides for children were built especially for this day and tables with sweets were prepared in advance.
 In the morning children were making and dressing up a straw doll representing Shrove herself.
 In villages, people were going from house to house singing special carols while housewives were starting to bake pancakes.
 The first pancake was always given to the poor in remembrance of the dead and then children were treated with pancakes too.
 Finally, in the afternoon everyone was heading out for fun snow slides.
 Typical carol words were something like this:

 And indulge on pancakes!

 This day had a nickname of “wide quarter”.
-On this day whole of the society has been celebrating Shrovetide with feasts.
+On this day the whole of society has been celebrating Shrovetide with feasts.
 For the entertainment public used to gather to watch organized outdoor fist fights.
 Snowball battles on the walls of snow forts were another fun thing to do.
-You can see fun of this day depicted by such classic Russian painters as Kustodiev (“Assault on the snow town”) or Surikov (“Shrovetide”).
-In villages straw doll of Shrove was placed on the highest visible spot – usually hill, or pole and villagers dressed up in all kinds of funny clothes.
+You can see the fun of this day depicted by such classic Russian painters as Kustodiev (“Assault on the snow town”) or Surikov (“Shrovetide”).
+In villages straw doll of Shrove was placed on the highest visible spot – usually a hill or pole and villagers dressed up in all kinds of funny clothes.

 Mother-in-law’s Evening (Friday)

-This day was the time for son-in-law to invite his mother-in-law for pancakes.
-Invitation had to be made on Thursday, and it was customary for mother-in-law to send all necessary kitchen supplies such as pans, kit for the dough etc to her son-in-law’s house.
+This day was the time for a son-in-law to invite his mother-in-law for pancakes.
+The invitation had to be made on Thursday, and it was customary for a mother-in-law to send all necessary kitchen supplies such as pans, a kit for the dough etc to her son-in-law’s house.
 Feast of the large extended family on Friday night was symbolizing respect for the wife’s side of the family.

 Sister-in-law’s Sitting/Wires (Saturday)